How do I apply to attend the Revolutions in Biomedicine Summer School?

 Is there an English language requirement?

-Within your application form you need to demonstrate one of the following criteria:
+You will need to evidence how you meet one of the following criteria:

 - IELTS (a score of 6.5 overall with a minimum score of 6.0 in all elements)

 - TOEFL (a score of 92 overall with a minimum score of 20 in all elements)

 Is there a minimum academic requirement?